project-chip/matter.js/packages/matter-node.js/README_EXAMPLES.md

 ### Start a simple Matter Device Node

 > The code for this example is in [src/examples/DeviceNode.ts](./src/examples/DeviceNode.ts).
-> The former version based on the legacy internal API in [src/examples/LegacyDeviceNode.ts](./src/examples/LegacyDeviceNode.ts) is still available but will be removed in the future.

 To run from the build files: